MicrosoftDocs/CordovaDocs/cordovadocs/2015/samples/cordova-samples.md

 Star Track is a Cordova app that allows you to search for songs (tracks), preview a list, and star the tracks in your results.
 It's built using Framework 7, a jQuery-like JavaScript library.
 It was created by the Phonegap team and [announced on their developer blog April 2016](http://phonegap.com/blog/2016/04/21/introducing-star-track-by-phonegap/).

 Play around with their [sample on Github](https://github.com/phonegap/phonegap-app-star-track).
 Open this project by following the instructions [here](#how-to-open-a-cordova-project-in-vs).

-## Suggest Your Own

-Working on something cool, or want to recommend a good find?
-[Let us know.](mailto:vstacodocs@microsoft.com)